Wonderland… You may have heard of it.

 I am perfectly aware — and Karel stresses so himself — that pulling off a 4-hour-workweek does require some special sauce from a articular kind of entrepreneur.
 So how useful are his tips?
 Well, some truths are fit for everyone.
 I wonder what life truths he can find on his current travels to share with us.

 Happy adventures, Karel!

-For those of you who also want a Mutant Worm animation, please let me know.
+For those of you who would also like a Mutant Worm animation, please let me know in the contact sheet.

 For those of you interested in the animation process, here’s sort of how that went.